 The performance framework that applies to all schools establishes standards for outcomes in four categories: Academic, Operational, Financial, and Mission-Specific.
 Mission-Specific measures are not required, but may be included in the school’s performance certificate if additional data points are needed to reflect that school’s unique program and successes.

 The academic section focuses on quantitative academic outcomes.
-It reflects the PCSC’s commitment to considering schools’ performance in the context of their communities and student demographics.
-Although some results may not be made publicly available, in order to protect individually identifiable student information, the PCSC may still use this information for the purpose of making authorizing decisions.
+It reflects the IPCSC’s commitment to considering schools’ performance in the context of their communities and student demographics.
+Although some results may not be made publicly available, in order to protect individually identifiable student information, the IPCSC may still use this information for the purpose of making authorizing decisions.

 The mission-specific section provides an opportunity for meaningful acknowledgement of schools’ achievements that are not reflected elsewhere in the framework.
 These measures may be academic or non-academic in nature, but must be objective and data-driven.
 Mission-specific measures are generally optional; however, inclusion of certain mission-specific measures may be required as a condition of the performance certificate.